davidchisnall/container-vm-scripts/README.md

 Using
 -----

+This can currently be used with unmodified podman with host mounts not working.
+For host mounts to work, you the [freebsd-guest-vm branch of this repo](https://github.com/davidchisnall/podman/), which has not (yet) been upstreamed.

+### Building the VM

 The `build-container-vm.sh` expects to run as root and should be run on -CURRENT.
 You can download VM images for -CURRENT from the FreeBSD project, they work well with UTM.